llafuente/llafuente/content/post/create-static-blog-with-hugo-s3-cloudfront.md

 already know [Jekyll](https://jekyllrb.com/).
 Jekyll is in ruby... and I prefer not to code anything in ruby... anymore.

-The first step is to have a [hugo](http://www.gohugo.io) blog ready Follow their instructions it's mostly a searching and reading process, no magic.
+The first step is to have a [hugo](http://www.gohugo.io) blog ready.
+Follow their instructions it's mostly a searching and reading process, no magic.

-Here are the initial steps for completeness.
+Here are the initial steps for completing.

 {{< highlight bash >}}
 # create the hugo site in CWD